Grosint/profiler/README.md

 - Frontend on port 3000
 - Celery worker

+### Railway Deployment

+This application is configured for deployment on Railway.
+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Railway Setup:**
+1. Create a Railway project and connect your GitHub repository
+2. Add MongoDB and Redis services (Railway provides these as plugins)
+3. Create two services: one for the API (web) and one for the Celery worker
+4. Configure environment variables as documented in `RAILWAY_DEPLOYMENT.md`
+5. Deploy!

+The application includes:
+- `Procfile` - Defines web and worker processes
+- `railway.json` - Railway-specific configuration
+- `.railwayignore` - Files to exclude from deployment
+- `runtime.txt` - Python version specification

 ### Frontend Development

 See `frontend/README.md` for detailed frontend setup and development instructions.